CEED-Informatica/pdf-signature-validator-service/signature_verifier/README.md

 ### Success outputs

-They will have success as true, and ¿THE ONES WHO SIGNED THE PDF?
+They will have success as true, and the common name of the pdf's signer:
 ```
 {
-  "success": true
+  "success": true,
+  "CN": <common name of the signer>
 }
 ```